🎉 INDIAN LAND HIGH SCHOOL

 Please congratulate these kids for their hard work!
 LETS GO WARRIORS!

-about 8 hours ago, Indian Land High School
+21 days ago, Indian Land High School

 group dresses all in black prepared to preform